Learning how to machine, install and grind valve seats, can help solve many, valve leakage and valve burning issues.

 However, valve seats were only installed in the exhaust side, as that was where the most heat was created.

-Firstly, this was to prevent, valve seat recession.
-But, engines running on unleaded gas, were more affected.
+So, this was to prevent, valve seat recession.
+But, engines running on unleaded fuel, were more affected.
 Many people thought, that lead was a lubricant and somehow prevented wear.
 In fact, the lead caused a chemical reaction, with the cast iron cylinder head and the stainless steel valve.
 Consequently, forming oxides and halides, that locally hardened the wear surfaces.

 Local hardening, is what actually helped.
 As a result, preventing seat recession.
 Then, vehicles running on leaded fuel switched to unleaded fuel.
 The initial use of leaded fuel, had created the local hardening required, making the switch to unleaded fuel easy.